 I graduated Eastern Connecticut State University with my Bachelors in Mathematics and Dance & Global Performance.
-I currently teach 9th grade algebra and math tutorial.
+I currently teach 10th and 11th grade Algebra 2.
 I aspire to open my own dance studio.
 I have been tutoring in mathematics for about 7 years, and have worked in math classrooms in both middle and high schools.
 I love to help people and watch my students grow.
 I can't wait to help with your tutoring needs.

 Education & Certification

 Undergraduate Degree: Eastern Connecticut State University - Bachelor of Science, Mathematics

 Dancing, Traveling, Teaching

 ACCUPLACER Elementary Algebra

 CLEP College Mathematics

 Elementary School Math

 Middle School Writing